 - Complete six (6) semester hours of college credit, from an accredited institution, in the out-of-field area; or

 - 120 in-service points, through the Nassau County School District, in the out-of-field area; or

 - A combination of semester hours and in-service points in the out-of-field area; or

 - Pass the corresponding Subject Area Examiniation (SAE) and add the appropriate certification to the certificate.

-Evidence of the above must be sent to the Personnel Office before reappointment to any out-of-field assignment for the subsequent academic school year.
+Evidence of the above must be sent to the Human Resources Department before reappointment to any out-of-field assignment for the subsequent academic school year.

-Teachers who fail to meet the out-of-field requirements, and are scheduled to provide instruction in the same or different out-of-field area, cannot be reappointed unless evidence of the above is received in proper order in the Personnel Department.
+Teachers who fail to meet the out-of-field requirements, and are scheduled to provide instruction in the same or different out-of-field area, cannot be reappointed unless evidence of the above is received in proper order in the Human Resources Department.
 These teachers may retain employment in the capacity of a substitute teacher and will be compensated in accordance with substitute pay.